joshhayles/WordPlay/README.md

 ## 2.0 version (Coming Soon)

 - Show the wordOfTheDay definition to the user for a better hint
-- Color the letter backgrounds different colors based on the user's input

 # What I'm Learning